Chuck Fairbanks: Return to collegiate ranks

 Fairbanks has been routinely and incorrectly credited for the unpopular color switch from black to sky blue jerseys in 1981, his final season in Boulder.
-The color change was mandated by CU's Board of Regents to reflect "the Colorado sky at 9000 ft," but did not win fan support.
+The color change was mandated by CU's board of regents to reflect "the Colorado sky at 9000 ft," but did not win fan support.
 (The school's official colors are silver and gold, and the CU teams traditionally wore black and gold since 1959.)
 A darker shade of blue was introduced in 1984, but black jerseys were restored for the Oklahoma and Nebraska games in Boulder, and for all home games starting in 1985.

+The Buffalo program sank so low under Fairbanks that his successor, Bill McCartney, posted records of 2–8–1, 4–7 and 1–10 in his first three seasons before finally getting Colorado back on track.
+McCartney's tenure crested with an 11–0 regular season in 1989 and the Associated Press national championship the next season, burying Fairbanks' disastrous tenure once and for all.

 USFL

 Fairbanks resigned from CU on June 1, 1982, to become president and head coach of the New Jersey Generals of the fledgling United States Football League (USFL).
 Majority owner J. Walter Duncan also sold Fairbanks a 10 percent stake in the team.

 Even before coaching his first game in the new league, Fairbanks once again found himself immersed in controversy.
 Georgia junior Herschel Walker, the reigning Heisman Trophy winner, signed with the Generals on February 23, 1983.

 His time in New Jersey, like his tenure at Colorado, was met with little success on the field as the Generals finished the 1983 season at 6–12.
 His departure from the Generals was a result of Donald Trump's purchase of complete control of the franchise from Fairbanks and majority owner J. Walter Duncan on September 22, 1983, and was succeeded at head coach by Walt Michaels.
 The innovative but scandal-marred Fairbanks never coached again, either collegiately or professionally; he moved on to real estate and golf course development, creating PGA West and launching many other successful California and Arizona ventures.